DaymudeLab/CSE355-MachineDesign/README.md

 # CSE 355 Machine Design
-A python library to allow students to complete machine design problems in ASU's CSE 355 Online offering

-> [!IMPORTANT]
-> Currently only DFAs and NFAs are supported.
-PDAs and Turing Machines are in the works for the next few releases.
+A Python library for defining, simulating, visualizing, and interacting with automata and Turing machines in Arizona State University's CSE 355: Introduction to Theoretical Computer Science courses.

 ## Installation

 > [!IMPORTANT]
->  **Requires: Python 3.10+ to use**
+> **Requires Python 3.10 or later**.

 This library can be installed via the command:
 ```bash